-The Group has various financial assets and liabilities such as cash and cash equivalents, receivables, refundable deposits, equity investments at FVTOCI and accounts payable and other liabilities (excluding statutory liabilities).
+The Group has various financial assets and liabilities such as cash and cash equivalents, short term investments, receivables, refundable deposits, financial assets at FVTPL, equity investments at FVTOCI and accounts payable and other liabilities (excluding statutory liabilities).
 The main purpose of the Group's financial instruments is to finance its operations.
 The Group has other financial instruments such as accounts payable and other liabilities which arise directly from its operations.